red-panda-ci/ci-scripts/README.md

 ## Android

 You can:
-* Build docker images with specific SDK version
+* Build docker images with specific SDK version.
+For now we have:
+  * 23.0.1
+  * 23.0.2
   * 23.0.3
 * Build APK's of your app with the docker image you choose